Log in

 How we evaluate and test apps

-When making this list, I considered more than 32 platforms capable of making chatbots.
+When making this list, I considered more than 40 platforms capable of making some kind of chatbot.
 Remember: you won't find any of the big enterprise chatbot companies or great live chat customer support platforms on this list—only dedicated chatbot builders for smaller operations.

 As I started my research and testing, some apps were too expensive, others required too much technical know-how, and yet more were just kind of bad.
-To narrow the list down a little more officially, I assessed them all on the following criteria:
+To narrow the list down a little more officially, I assessed them all on certain criteria.

 • They're easy to use and get started with.
 Sure, if you're a seasoned developer, you can probably whip up your own chatbot with an API and some PHP, but that shouldn't mean you need to know your GETs from your POSTs to build one.
-All the tools on this list have both a drag-and-drop interface, which makes laying out the logic and response trees of your chatbots easy to manage, and some templates to get you started.
+All the traditional tools on this list have both a drag-and-drop interface, which makes laying out the logic and response trees of your chatbots easy to manage, and some templates to get you started (the AI tools are a little different).
 This doesn't mean there's no learning curve, but it does allow anyone who's moderately computer literate to watch a few tutorial videos, read a how-to doc, and build a chatbot.
 Any coding requirements had to be limited to copying and pasting snippets into HTML headers or adding API keys to easily manage settings pages.
-Basically, if I as an experienced tech writer couldn't get a grasp on how to use the tool in 10 or 15 minutes, it was out.
+Basically, if as an experienced tech writer, I couldn't get a grasp on how to use the tool in 10 or 15 minutes, it was out.

 • They integrate with the systems you use.
 Chatbot solutions are supposed to take the hassle out of repetitive tasks and questions.
 In practice, this means they need access to the tools you use most often.
 Is a customer wondering where their order is?
 Then your chatbot should be able to check their order status on Shopify.
 If it can't answer their question, then it should be able to ping your team on Slack.
 To make this list, each bot builder had to integrate with as many popular apps and services as possible—whether directly or through using an app like Zapier as a bridge.